myarotskaya/architecture-center/docs/data/concepts/big-data.md

 Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.
 They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.

-Another term commonly used in data scenarios is _datamart_.
-Typically, a datamart is a store of data that is cleansed, packaged, and structured for easy consumption.
+Another term commonly used in data scenarios is _data mart_.
+Typically, a data mart is a store of data that is cleansed, packaged, and structured for easy consumption.
 Unlike a data mart, a data lake is designed to ingest raw data, leaving it in its original or least-processed form to allow questions to be asked in various ways and at various times.
 If the data is cleansed and structured in a specific way, like in a data mart, then it is difficult to adapt how the data is processed and analyzed when new questions or tools come about in the future.
 This is why a data lake is composed of both storage and processing as separate entities.

 Relevant Azure service:
 - [Azure Data Lake](https://azure.microsoft.com/scenarios/data-lake/)